yssource/crp/src/idioms/constructors/copy_and_move_constructors.md

 should instead use a reference (`&T` or `&mut T`) or put the value on the heap ([`Box<T>`](https://doc.rust-lang.org/std/boxed/index.html) or [`Rc<T>`](https://doc.rust-lang.org/std/rc/index.html)).
-These approaches correspond to passing by reference, or using a `std::unique_ptr` `std::shared_ptr` in C++.
+These approaches correspond to passing by reference, or using a `std::unique_ptr` or `std::shared_ptr` in C++.

 {{#quiz copy_and_move_constructors.toml}}